ygimenez/Pagination-Utils/README.md

 ![Buttonization Example](https://i.imgur.com/4PBVoTn.gif)

 Have you been using a bot and came across one of those three GIFs and thought: "That must've been hard to make." or "I'd like one of those in my bot!"?
-Fear no more, KuuHaKu to the rescue!
+Fear no more, Pagination Utils to the rescue!

 ## How do I paginate?